chilts/connect-content/README.md

     title       : 'Content',
     contentDir  : 'content',
     template    : 'content-page',
+    localsVar   : 'content',
 };

 var opts = {
-    title       : 'My Content',
+    title       : 'My Projects',
-    contentDir  : path.join('/', __dirname, 'my-content'),
+    contentDir  : path.join('/', __dirname, 'projects'),
-    template    : 'my-content-page',
+    template    : 'project-page',
+    localsVar   : 'projects',
 };
 ```

 ## The Template ##

-The default template used is `content-page` so a really simple example (in Jade) of that is:
+The default template used is `content-page` so a really simple example (in Pug) of that is:

 ```
 extends layout